zhongpc/zhongpc.github.io/_pages/experience.md

 	* Computational studies of quantum anomalous Hall effect with in-plane magnetization

 ## Teaching Experience
+* Guest Lecturer of MSE 201A, University of California Berkeley, Fall 2023
+	* Teaching Statistical Mechanics: statistics, ensembles, relation to thermodynamics, non-interacting systems, identical particles, vibrations, etc.
+	* Related applications in practice using statistical mechanics (e.g., DRX, Monte Carlo, CHGNet)

-* Graduate Student Instructor, University of California Berkeley, Spring 2023
+* Graduate Student Instructor of MSE 201B, University of California Berkeley, Spring 2023
-	* *Thermodynamics, Phase Behavior and Transport Phenomena (MSE 201B)*
+	* Thermodynamics, Phase Behavior and Transport Phenomena (MSE 201B)
 	* Selected feedback:
 		* *Peichen typed out lecture notes for the topics covered in the course, which were helpful.*
 		* *Peichen was always very friendly and welcoming to me.
 He was open to questions and feedback during office hours which I appreciated.*
 		* *Peichen's lecture notes were very useful, and the effort that he invested in aiding the students' learning was commendable.
 He is obviously knowledgeable and communicates ideas well.
 His discussion section and provided notes were a great supplement to the lecture.
 He was also very timely in grading homework assignments and exams, which was of course greatly appreciated.*

 * Teaching Assistant, University of Science and Technology of China, Fall 2017
-	* *Quantum Mechanics A*
+	* Quantum Mechanics A

 * Lecturer & Tutor as a part-time job to high school students, 2014 - 2017
-	* *Teaching Physics Olympics: Mechanics, Electromagnetism, Optics*
+	* Teaching Physics Olympics: Mechanics, Electromagnetism, Optics